 View All Locations

 Discover classes, events, tours, and groups that fit your interests.

-Home > Wellness Resources > Health Library > Hemophilia
+Home > Be Healthy > Health Library > Hemophilia

 In hemophilia, blood does not clot properly.
 This usually happens because your body does not have enough of a certain kind of clotting factor.
 This makes it harder for bleeding to stop.
 People with hemophilia may bleed a lot after cuts, during surgery, or even after a fall.
 Some people have abnormal bleeding inside their bodies for no clear reason.